-As society grows more and more complex, it becomes increasingly necessary to train students to be able to solve problems in real world settings.
+What is general education?
+All universities aspire to educate the whole student.
 General education provides you with the practical skills and diverse knowledge base that you will need to become a good problem-solver after graduation.
 You will be entering the workplace in an era of rapid change; your future career may ultimately be in a field that doesn't exist today.
 Through general education, you will craft for yourself the tools that will let you continue to grow in a world that demands lifelong learning for success.